icy/bash-coding-style/README.md

 ### No excuse

-When someone tells you to do something, you may bindly do as said, or you would think twice then raise your white flag.
+When someone tells you to do something, you may blindly do as said, or you would think twice then raise your white flag.

 Similarly, you should give your script a white flag.
 A backup script